 DEQ believes that the demonstrations above will ensure that the air quality in a designated area will not get worse as a result of new or modified sources; and, in most cases, will improve the air quality; especially if the proposed source obtains offsets from other priority sources within the designated area.

+DEQ is also providing the opportunity to use priority source offsets for major sources in nonattainment and reattainment areas only.
+In these areas, DEQ has increased the required offset ratio for major sources to 1.2:1 instead of the current 1.0:1.
+If major sources offset some of their emissions increase with priority source emissions, then the ratio may be reduced to no less than 1.0:1.
+Since the minimum requirement of 1.0:1 offsets is still the same as the federal NSR program, offsetting with priority source emissions should be approvable by EPA.

 New Violation of NAAQS